Crochet Care

 1. Use Your TJC Zipper Bag: Once your crochet piece is fully dry, store it in the frosted zipper bag we provided to keep it fresh and ready to wear.

 2. Keep It Dry: Ensure your crochet is completely dry before storing.
-Avoid dark, damp spaces to keep your crochet in perfect condition while storing.
+Avoid dark, damp spaces to keep your piece in perfect condition.

 Got Questions?

-If you need assistance or have any questions about caring for your crochet pieces, we're here for you!
-Reach out to us at support@tanijaycrochet.com.
+If you need assistance or have any questions about caring for your crochet pieces, don't hesitate to reach out.